anagamino/IntelAIworkshop/README.md

 the code is chunked in the .ipynb file to facilitate understanding of what each section of code is doing.

-The final script, tf_cifar10.py, builds the same network constructed in the Keras scripts, but using a slightly lower-level API.
+The tf_cifar10.py script builds the same network constructed in the previous scripts, but using a slightly lower-level API.

+The final script, grad_cam.py, creates class activation maps for a given input picture.
+These help you visualize what about the input the network uses to make its classification.
+The gradient class activation map provides a course measure of activation, while the guided gradient class activation map provied a more fine grain measure of activation.

 The scripts located in this directory have been tested with Python 3.6 and TensorFlow 1.7.